pav0107/CV/README.md

 I thought a better idea was to use live illustration.
 This led to four artists creating a 60m-long illustration, live over the course of the four-day event, captured beautifully [here](https://vimeo.com/75317280)

+#### Communication

+Through a career in advertising, and through client presentations I understand how to engage with clients and sell in an idea.
+An as is the nature of the business, I also understand how to talk to a wider audience, and lots of different types of audiences at that.

+I used to hate public speaking when I was younger, but somehow after trying to make hundreds of people laugh, it doesn't seem like anything to be scared of any more.

+Getting the best work out also means communication with your peers and boss.
+I've been lucky enough to have worked with some truly brilliant people in my time and it's such a joy working with people with skillsets you don't have to create something amazing.

+I've also presented workshops on copywriting when I worked at Macmillan Cancer Support, an organisation of over 1,000 people, and consistently received excellent feedback.

 #### Adaptable